We do not accept insurance. Learn more about our rates.

 The breaking point is usually the same.
 Your teen is trying to work through strong feelings.
 Although they can reflect, they cannot see a positive outcome in their future and they cannot manage their daily lives as well.
 When they avoid pleasurable activities or stop talking to family or friends, it’s time to open the doors for them.

-If your child experiences the following depressive symptoms, it may be time to seek teen counseling services:
+If your child experiences the following depressive symptoms, it may be time to seek teen counseling for depression services:

 It’s essential to seek professional help right away if your teen exhibits severe signs of depression: